 - The buccal fat pad is located deep within the SMAS structures

-Full Facelift Surgery procedures are very complex and require expert surgical skill for a good result.
+Full Facelift Surgery procedures are very complex and require expert surgical skills for a good result.

-During a full SMAS facelift, the cheek pads are also elevated to restore volume and projection in that area for a natural-looking facelift result.
+During a full SMAS facelift, the cheek pads are also elevated.
+This not only restores volume but also projection in that area for a natural-looking facelift result.

 - Many people don’t realise that as part of their surgical facelift, these sections are all carefully manipulated to give you the best Facelift result (facial rejuvenation) possible through a facial surgery procedure.

 Why Cheek Fat Pad Elevation can give a better outcome during a Facelift or Cheek Surgery

 - As you age, gravity, skin, muscle laxity, and cheekbone atrophy, can cause your cheek fat pads to move.